First wild koalas caught and vaccinated against chlamydia

 While humans and livestock infected with the bacteria that causes chlamydia can be treated with antibiotics, it's not so simple for koalas.

-The “complex” microbes inside the stomachs of koalas are designed to neutralize toxins in eucalyptus leaves that are their main food source, said Mathew Crowther, a conservation biologist at the University of Sydney.
-But their digestive systems can also neutralize some medicines so “that means they don’t respond well to antibiotics treatment," he said.
+The "complex" microbes inside the stomachs of koalas are designed to neutralize toxins in eucalyptus leaves that are their main food source, said Mathew Crowther, a conservation biologist at the University of Sydney.
+Their digestive systems can also neutralize some medicines, so "that means they don't respond well to antibiotics treatment," he said.

 Crowther has been monitoring a population of koalas in northern New South Wales for more than a decade.
 In 2008, 10% of animals tested there were infected with chlamydia.
 Today that rate is 80%.